Sponsored by Home Depot

 This design delivers a lot of storage and flexibility.
 The top is designed for overhead storage and space for a future light fixture underneath.

 To the left, there is a double door cabinet with fixed shelves inside.
-Below that is a big drawer with two fixed tray and deep side storage.
+Below that is a big drawer with two fixed trays and deep side storage.

 The Middle section is left open for future creativity.
-The right side has an identical double door cabinet with top to the bottom pin shelf system for all the adjusting you may need.
+The right side has an identical double door cabinet with a top-to-bottom pin shelf system for all the adjusting you may need.
 Below that, there are four drawers, three shallow and one deep.
 Now you can keep your business out of sight.

 - (8) 3/4in x 4ft x 8ft Plywood

 - (2) 1/5in x 4ft x 8ft underlayment plywood